LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 >    1    3    1    1    2    1    1    1    1    1
 {% endhighlight %}

-This can be applied to any kind of tabular data.
-However be warned: DO NOT pass an entire data frame with many variables and/or rows) to `table()` since this will cause it to tabulate all possible combinations of variables in the data set.
-If you really want to try it to obtain a better understanding of how `table()` works, make sure to try it on a really small dataset, like `table(cars)`.
+However, there are more useful ways of putting `table()` to work, since it can be applied to any kind of tabular data.
+However be warned: **DO NOT** pass an entire data frame containing many variables and/or rows to `table()` since this will cause it to tabulate all possible combinations of variables in the data set.
+If you really want to try doing this to obtain a better understanding of how `table()` works, make sure to try it on a _really_ small dataset, like `table(cars)` (`cars` has the dimensions 2x50).

 {% highlight r %}